USG Collaborative with Georgia FinTech Academy

 FinTech at Clayton State University

 If you are a major in Information Technology or Mathematics, there are concentrations that provide opportunities for Clayton State students to take concentrations using these courses.
-The concentration requirments are listed below.
+The concentration requirements are listed below.

 |FTA 4001||Foundations of Fintech||3|